RegEx in Excel (For Matching, Extracting and Replacing)

 Using RegEx to Check Unmatched Character

-Here, the strings that don’t have the “+” sign at the beginning resulted in “No” as expected.
+The strings that don’t have the “+” sign at the beginning resulted in “No” as expected.

 Our custom function RegEx_Match is by default a case-sensitive function, as the optional argument CaseMatch has the default value of “TRUE”.
-But if we can assign “FALSE” to the CaseMatch argument, then it will perform Case Insensitive matching.
+But if we assign “FALSE” to the CaseMatch argument, it will perform Case Insensitive matching.

 =RegEx_Match(C5,$C$16,"Yes","No",TRUE)